Codecademy/docs/content/java/concepts/stringbuilder/terms/capacity/capacity.md

 ---
-Title: '.capacity()'
+Title: ".capacity()"
-Description: 'Returns the current space available for characters in the StringBuilder.'
+Description: "Returns the current space available for characters in the StringBuilder."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.capacity()`** method returns the current space available for characters in the `StringBuilder`, whereas [`.length()`](https://www.codecademy.com/resources/docs/java/stringbuilder/length) returns the number of characters actually in use.